oh-yes-0-fps/FRC2024Template/docs/constants.md

 }
 ```

-## Primitive constant robot declaration
+## Primitive constant mult-robot declaration
-when needing to declare a primitive value diferently depending on you can use one of the primitive const annotations
+when needing to declare a primitive value differently depending on you can use one of the primitive const annotations
 ```java
 public class ConstValues {
     //for this example robot names are yin and yang